jayannee/zurich/README.md

    This needs to be done only once per account per machine.

-3. Clone the repository using
+3. Clone the repository using #”clone” == copy onto your computer

    git clone git@github.com:jayannee/zurich